 Most airline credit cards only need a minimum credit score of 650 or higher to get an instant approval decision.
 Premium cards that offer perks like complimentary airport lounge access may need a score of at least 740 for the best approval odds.

 You should have high approval odds for a Southwest Airlines credit card with a score of at least 670.
 You will need to make sure you haven’t added at least 5 new cards to your wallet to avoid the Chase 5/24 rule.
-Pre-qualifying for a card can also help you apply for the cards with the best approval odds.

 What is the minimum credit score for a Southwest Airlines credit card?

 There isn’t a published minimum credit score for a Southwest credit card.
 It’s possible that you can get approval with a score in the low to mid-600s.
-Applying with a score of 670 or above, means you are most likely to get instant approval.
+Trying with a score of 670 or above, means you are most likely to get instant approval.

 Like any credit card application, other factors can affect your approval decision.
 Even if you have an acceptable score, factors like too many recent applications or too many cards with the same bank can disqualify you.